BenjaminHolland/Phi.Kafka/README.md

 ## [Phi.Kafka.Active](https://www.nuget.org/packages/Phi.Kafka.Active/)
 **Objective**:
-Provides integration with System.Reactive and System.Interactive, allowing client code to easily treat Kafka consumers as observables enumerables.
+Provides integration with System.Reactive and System.Interactive, allowing client code to easily treat Kafka consumers as observables or enumerables.

 **Reasoning**: Confluent.Kafka provides a couple of...less than intuitive methods for retrieving messages.
 In addition to the problems of working with polled systems in general, I found it a bit funky to deal with for any non-trivial application.
 Providing the messages via standard C# sequence idioms means less time thinking about what thread your call to Poll is running on and more time thinking about what you actually want to do with your data.